-Every Arizona business with employees is required to carry workers’ compensation insurance.
-All employees, full- or part-time, are required to be covered.
+Every Arizona business, from Tempe to Phoenix, that regularly hires or employs at least one employee is required to carry workers’ compensation insurance.
+All employees, full-time or part-time, are required to be covered.

 Some coverage exceptions include independent contractors, casual or occasional workers, and domestic workers who are only employed in a home.

-Sole proprietors are not required to have Arizona workers’ compensation insurance coverage, though they could elect to carry coverage for themselves.
+Sole proprietors and independent contractors are not required to have Arizona workers’ compensation insurance coverage, though they could elect to carry coverage for themselves.
 However, if the sole proprietor of a business hires employees, those people must be covered.

 You’re not required to provide workers’ compensation insurance for independent contractors in Arizona.
 However, be sure that the worker qualifies as a contractor.
 Disputes sometimes arise over employee classifications, and a contractor could be considered an employee.

 If a case gets to court, these factors will be considered to determine whether a worker is a contractor or an employee:

 Even if you think you’re hiring an independent contractor, look at the totality of the circumstances to make sure that you’re not required to provide workers’ compensation.

 Arizona uses the National Council on Compensation Insurance (NCCI) system to establish codes for various occupations.
 Each individual employee would be classified under the code, which is based on how hazardous their specific job is.